Credit Transfer FAQs

 1 quarter hour = 0.66 semester hours

-9. What is Ohio's Guaranteed Transfer Credit (AP, CT2, Ohio Transfer Module, TAGs, Tech Prep)
+9. What is Ohio's Guaranteed Transfer Credit?
+(This includes AP, CTAGs, CT2, Ohio Transfer 36, TAGs, Tech Prep, and more)

 Visit the Credit Transfer Ohio Guaranteed Transfer Credit page for additional information.